tracecutter/viol/docs/3_user_guide.rst

 Config file
 ^^^^^^^^^^^

-invx allows you to set all command line option defaults in a standard ini style config file.
+viol allows you to set all command line option defaults in a standard ini style config file.

 The names and locations of the configuration files vary slightly across platforms.

-* On Unix and Mac OS X the configuration file is: :file:`$HOME/.invx/invx.conf`
+* On Unix and Mac OS X the configuration file is: :file:`$HOME/.viol/viol.conf`
-* On Windows, the configuration file is: :file:`%HOME%\\invx\\invx.ini`
+* On Windows, the configuration file is: :file:`%HOME%\\viol\\viol.ini`

-You can set a custom path location for the config file using the environment variable ``INVX_CONFIG_FILE``.
+You can set a custom path location for the config file using the environment variable ``VIOL_CONFIG_FILE``.

 The names of the settings are derived from the long command line option, e.g. if you want to use a different package index (``--index-url``) and set the